nad2520/PFA/README.md

 **Concept:** A streaming architecture that understands *content scenarios* (semantic search) and *social dynamics* (cross-profile suggestions).
 **Focus:** Big Data, Vector Search, User Experience.

+**The Problem (Problématique):** Standard streaming platforms rely on rigid metadata (Genre, Year, Actor), making it impossible for users to search for specific scenarios (e.g., "a movie about a sad robot in space") or receive recommendations that account for social influence between household members.

+**The Solution:** A "Semantic-First" streaming architecture that utilizes **Gemini Embeddings** and **ChromaDB** to understand the nuance of plot descriptions via vector search, combined with a unique cross-profile algorithm that weights recommendations based on trusted family members' watch history.

 ### Phase 1: The MVP (The "Must-Have")